fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 # Compatibility
 [compatibility]: #compatibility

+### Solved: continue exact same semantics for existing code

 Note that this RFC is only relevant to quotations and reflection - no actual code generation changes for non `let inline` code (and the actual code generation for `inline` code is irrelevant for regular F# code, since, well, everything is inlined), and the PR is careful that existing quotations and quotation processing code will behave precisely as before.

-### Presence of extra generated methods may affect existing reflection calls
+### Solved: Presence of extra generated methods may affect existing reflection calls

-The major problem with a simple version of this fix is backwards
-compat: the fix adds extra witness arguments to the compiled form of generic `inline` functions (one new argument is added for each SRTP constraint).
+One potential problem with this RFC is that the simplest version of its implementation is simply to change the signatures for generated methods, adding extra witness arguments to the compiled form of generic `inline` functions.
+However this would not be backward-compatible: existing code using quotations would break.

 For this reason in this PR we carefully continue to emit the old methods as well (the ones not taking witness arguments) and precisely preserve their semantics.
 This each generic `inline` function now results in two IL methods being emitted - the first a legacy method that doesn't accept witness arguments, and the second the go-forward method that accepts the extra arguments.

-Code that uses .NET reflection calls that expect only one method to have been emitted for an F# function may fail after this change.
+Further, the new `WithWitnesses` methods are given a distinct name, with the suffix added.
+This is to ensure that code that uses .NET reflection still only finds one method of the original name.
 For example

 ```fsharp
 namespace A